Shafayat115/Deam_GNN/readme.md

 ## Dummy data note

-The included `Data/dummy.csv` is only a placeholder/example file.
-It is useful for showing the expected repository structure and input style, but it is not meant to be used as a real training dataset.
+The included `Data/dummy.csv` and the example files under `structure_data/deamid/` are provided only to demonstrate the expected project layout, file formats, and execution workflow.
+They are not intended to represent the full dataset required for real model development, benchmarking, or final experiments.

-Structure files are also not included in this repository.
-You must provide your own PDB files under `structure_data/deamid/`.
+For actual use, you should provide your own complete CSV dataset and matching structure files.

 ---